-Magic tricks and kids a good combination?
-Few pairs in this world are as enchanting as that of children and magic and this is a pair in which each is definitely made for other.
+Are magic tricks and kids a good combination?
+Few pairs in this world are as enchanting as that of children and magic and this is a pair in which each is definitely made for the other.

-Childhood is described as being one of the most magical periods in a lifetime when imagination is at its wildest and creativity at its optimum.
+Childhood is described as being one of the most magical periods in a lifetime when imagination is at its wildest and creativity at its optimum level.

 So what could be a better way to encourage a child to make good use of both than apply it in magic, for enjoying, understanding as well as performing?

 While magic has a charm of its own and is quite absorbing to watch for all age groups, for children it goes beyond a fun experience and has some educational benefits as well.
 It urges them to explore beyond what is visible and realize the importance of concentration both in work and play.